My Awarded Projects

 Dr. Lanzilotti holds degrees from Oberlin Conservatory of Music, Yale School of Music, and Manhattan School of Music.
 In addition, Lanzilotti was an orchestral fellow in the Rundfunk-Sinfonieorchester Berlin and New World Symphony.
 She participated in the Lucerne Festival Academy under Pierre Boulez, and was the original violist in the Lucerne Festival Alumni Ensemble.
 Her mentors include Hiroko Primrose, Peter Slowik, Jesse Levine, Martin Bresnick, Wilfried Strehle, Karen Ritscher, and Reiko Füting.

 Fujikura’s Prism Spectra live at the Lucerne Festival

 Performed live at the LUCERNE FESTIVAL: Anne Lanzilotti, viola; Benoit Meudic, IRCAM Computer Music Engineer.
-Manuel Poletti incorporates semi-improvised live electronics, prerecorded sounds, and pitch shifting into the sound design to create shimmering, multichannel effects.
-Fujikura emphasizes that the performer should give the sound engineer visual cues (instead of using a foot pedal) so that the performance feels more like chamber music between the performer, engineer, and improvised electronics.
+This example shows me as a performer and interpreter of new music.
+In this work by Dai Fujikura, semi-improvised live electronics, prerecorded sounds, and pitch shifting in the sound design create shimmering, multichannel effects.
+Fujikura emphasizes that the performer should give the sound engineer visual cues so that the performance feels more like chamber music between the performer, engineer, and improvised electronics.